Shadnaz/TBI-HMM/README.md

 # TBI-HMM
 TBI-HMM Codes for PLOS Medicine.
-Main Final is Code4PLOS.m.
-The rest are auxilary functions needed to run the main File.
+Main file is Code4PLOS.m.
+The rest are auxilary functions needed to run the main file.